Designing a Writing-Enhanced Course

 - What are your main learning objectives (or chief concepts and principles) for the course?

 - What thinking skills are especially important in your course, which are also crucial to your academic discipline?

 - What are the most difficult aspects of the course, based on previous students’ experience?

 - What kinds of writing assignments or activities do you usually require—and what problems do students have with them?

 - What difference do you want your course to make in your students’ lives?

 Faculty Development and Instructional Design Center

 Writing Across the Curriculum

 The workshop is open only to NIU faculty and staff.
 Registered participants will receive workshop materials, lunch and refreshments, and a certificate of participation.
 Seating is limited to 25 participants and advanced registration is required.
-Faculty and staff can register online by completing and returning the form below.
-Include your name (as it should appear on the certificate), title, department, phone, email, and special accommodations needed.
+Faculty and staff can register online.
+Include your name (as it should appear on the certificate), title, department, phone, NIU email, and special accommodations needed.
 If you do not wish to receive a certificate, please inform the center while registering for the workshop.

-Due to the expensive nature of the program and the advance notice needed for arranging food and materials, please register by the deadline and plan to attend the entire workshop, if you register.
-Registration Deadline: May 8, 2009.
-After you register, if you are unable to attend, please inform the center by May 19, 2009 so that those on the waiting list could be given the opportunity to attend the workshop or program costs could be reduced.
+Due to the expensive nature of the workshop and the advance notice needed for arranging food and materials, please register by the deadline and plan to attend the entire workshop, if you register.
+Registration Deadline: May 7, 2010.
+After you register, if you are unable to attend, please inform the center by May 17, 2010 so that those on the waiting list can be given the opportunity to attend the workshop or workshop costs can be reduced.
 After submitting the registration form, if you do not receive a response within 2 working days, please contact the center at email@example.com.